sarbal/BINF_tut/lessons/python_dataviz.md

 ### Penguin plots
 We will use the seaborn module (which we named sns) to plot the palmer penguin data.
+The plotting functions in seaborn can be organised around three categories.
+- Relational plots: relplot, scatterplot, lineplot, ...
+- Distributions: histplot, displot, kdeplot, rugplot, ecdfplot, ...
+- Categorical: stripplot, swarmplot, boxplot, violinplot, pointplot, barplot, ...
+Addtionally, we can combine these with functions like:
+- jointplot, subplots, etc

+#### Exploratory plots
 First, let's take a look at the distribution of bill lengths.
 Here we use the histplot function, and add a density line.
 ```
 sns.histplot(df['bill_length_mm'],kde=True,bins=20)
 ```